 In Invincible, any Viltrumite (plus Allen the alien) can survive in space so long as they hold their breath.

 Which apparently is a very long time.
 Long enough to cross interstellar distances without a spaceship.
-Thought to be fair, they can achieve transluminal speeds under their own power.

 The Fantastic Four just use helmets— their uniforms double as spacesuits (except the Thing, his skin is tougher than any spacesuit) — the Space Activity Suit was still several years away from invention when the FF started this practice.